-Nothing in this Section precludes an employee who meets the eligibility criteria in subsections 2A through 2D, above, and is assigned to an occupation not listed in subsection 2F, above, from requesting Frequent Telework.
-Such requests will be approved or denied based on the criteria listed in subsection 2E above.
+Nothing in this section precludes an employee who meets the eligibility criteria in subsections 2A through 2F above, and is assigned to an occupation not listed in Exhibit 50-2, from requesting Frequent Telework.
+Such requests will be approved or denied based on the criteria listed in subsection 2F, above.